 High-efficiency solar panels are built to last for decades, so it’s crucial that your roof is able to support them for years to come.
 If you have around 10 to 15 years left in your roof’s lifespan, you shouldn’t worry about replacing it before going solar, especially because panels protect your roof from rain, snow, and sleet, extending the life of your roof.
-However, if your roof needs to be replaced soon, it’s best to replace your roof when you get solar.
+However, if your roof needs to be replaced soon, it’s best to replace your roof when you install panels.
 You’ll know your roof will last for the lifetime of your system, and you can wrap the cost of a new roof into the Federal Solar Tax Credit.
 This puts 26% of the costs back in your pocket, so it’s huge savings for a new roof.

 If you still have at least 10 years left on your roof, you can take your panels off when you do replace your roof.
 The company that originally installed your system can remove then reinstall your panels once your new roof is built.
 If you do this, make sure you consult your solar company and not just a roofer!
 Your solar installer’s electrician will know how to properly remove your system and reinstall it to keep your warranty intact.

 Roof Shading: Does Solar Work in the Shade?

 For maximum sun exposure, you want minimal shading.
 Do you have trees or a chimney that shades your roof?
 If you have trees that impede solar access, you may want to consider removal.
 Just like the cost of replacing a roof, the cost of tree removal can be wrapped into the Federal Solar Tax Credit.
 Certain panel designs help lessen power loss from shading, but you should consider how much the shading impacts your home to see if you should consider tree removal for solar.

 Backyard Solar: What Options Are There Besides Rooftop Solar?